 - Visual field limitation (peripheral vision) of less than or equal to 20 degrees.

 Documenting blindness for SSD benefits

-The SSA requires proof that you meet the criteria for statutory blindness – a note from your ophthalmologist stating that you are blind is insufficient to meet the listing.
+In order to qualify for SSD benefits due to statutory blindness, the SSA requires distinct proof that you meet the established criteria – a simple note from your ophthalmologist stating that you are blind is insufficient.
 You must include with your application any eye examinations, including tests conducted and measurements taken, that show your vision meets or exceeds one of the listing criteria.

 To prove that your central visual acuity is less than or equal to 20/200 in the best eye, you must provide testing carried out using the Snellen methodology, or another comparable test.
 For peripheral vision, the exam must have utilized an automatic static threshold perimetry test.

 You are not required to provide any information regarding the cause of the blindness, nor is there a durational requirement, i.e., you will not need to prove that the vision loss has lasted, or is expected to last, at least 12 months.

 Special Considerations for Blind Individuals

 There are additional benefits for individuals who qualify for SSD benefits due to blindness.

 Most importantly, it should be noted that receipt of SSD benefits does not prevent you from working – however, it does prevent you from earning above a set amount each month.
 For individuals who are blind, the monthly limit is higher than for non-blind individuals – $1,950 versus $1,170 in 2017.
 That means if you are blind and approved for SSD benefits, you can earn up to $1,950 per month and still receive SSD benefits.